jnozzi/cocoadev.com/markdown/FindingUnusedCode.md

 ----

 Half the issue for me isn't the app footprint, but the actual code base and it's readability/maintainability.
-Do any of you see a clean General/AppleScript way of finding methods and functions that aren't directly called?
+Do any of you see a clean AppleScript way of finding methods and functions that aren't directly called?